nategri/chernobyl_dice/README.md

 miliseconds that have passed since the device was switched on (e.g. the device outputs a "0" if the Geiger tube triggers on an even milisecond, and output a "1" if it triggers on an odd milisecond).

-1. In a ring buffer, record either a 0 or a 1, depending on whether or not a Geiger event occurred
-2. Debias this 0-dominated stream into an ubiased stream using von Neumann's method [0]

 The uranium glass sample is illuminated by an array of ultraviolet LEDs at each Geiger event, which makes them fluoresce bright green.
 This has nothing to do with the radioactivity of the sample, but it does, however, *look really cool*.